Skip to main content

 Can We Engineer a Better Hormonal Response?

-An alternative approach, grounded in the principles of and positive psychology, seeks to create an entirely different neuroendocrine milieu.
+An alternative approach, grounded in the principles of self-determination theory and positive psychology, seeks to create an entirely different neuroendocrine milieu.
 By fostering autonomy, competence, and relatedness, these programs reduce the chronic stress load and instead stimulate the release of beneficial hormones and neurotransmitters.

 Voluntary, enjoyable physical activity, a core component of such programs, has been shown to modulate the HPA axis, leading to a more balanced cortisol response.
 It also triggers the release of endorphins from the pituitary gland, which have potent analgesic and anxiolytic effects.